R-802/KNN/README.md

 - **Decision boundary:** KNN doesn't formulate a model; rather, it remembers the training data.
 Consequently, its decision boundary can be intricate and nonlinear, mirroring the distribution of the training data.
 - **Scalability:** KNN's effectiveness may dwindle with large datasets, as it necessitates computing distances for each prediction.
-Certainly!
-Here's the summary of the KNN implementation suitable for a GitHub `README.md` file written in Markdown:

----

 ## KNN Implementation with 3D Visualization